-Increased cross-coupling capacitance between a pair of interconnects can produce either glitches or delays depending upon the signal transitions at the interconnects as shown in Fig. 1(a) and (b) respectively.
-In addition to glitches and delays, presence of significant coupling inductance can result in damped voltage oscillations superimposed on top of a glitch or delay, as illustrated in Fig. 1(c).
-However, if the damping is large enough, the effects of the third case may be approximated by one of the first two cases.
-Also, previous studies [5, 12] have shown that crosstalk noise is more pronounced for long interconnects.
-Current and future SoCs will be dominated by a large number of very long interconnects and buses needed for the integration and communication among the cores in the chip [14].
+Increased cross-coupling capacitance between a pair of interconnects can produce either glitches or delays depending upon the signal transitions at the interconnects as shown in Figure 1(a) and 1(b) respectively.
+Also, previous studies [9, 5] have shown that crosstalk noise is more pronounced for long interconnects.
+Current and future SoCs will be dominated by a large number of very long interconnects and buses needed for the integration and communication among the cores in the chip $[1\overline{1}]$.
 In this paper, therefore, we focus on developing a comprehensive test solution to address the test needs of both the logic cores as well as the buses and global interconnects of an SoC.

 Crosstalk effects most adversely affect high performance circuits operating at GHz clock frequencies.
 At-speed testing is essential for testing such chips adequately since many crosstalk effects are not manifested at lower speeds.
-However, the gap between ASIC speeds and external testers' accuracy for timing signal resolution at ASIC pins is constantly growing [14].
+However, the gap between ASIC speeds and external testers' accuracy for timing signal resolution at ASIC pins is constantly growing [11].
 Furthermore, test equipment having high speed, large pin count, large memory, and good timing accuracy can be prohibitively expensive.
-We, therefore, employ selftesting techniques to address the problem of testing for crosstalk in SoCs.
+We, therefore, employ self-testing techniques to address the problem of testing for crosstalk in SoCs.

-In recent years, the power consumption of digital systems during testing has become a major concern as it may increase significantly as compared to normal operational mode [19].
-Also, empirical studies have shown that the power dissipation associated with long interconnects accounts for a significant fraction of the overall system power [10].
-This power consumption is dominated by the increasing interwire cross-coupling capacitances in DSM technology [15].
-The energy dissipated due to cross-coupling capacitances can vary depending on the type of transitions on the interconnects [15].
+In recent years, the power consumption of digital systems during testing has become a major concern as it may increase significantly as compared to normal operational mode [15].
+Also, empirical studies have shown that the power dissipation associated with long interconnects accounts for a significant fraction of the overall system power [8].
+This power consumption is dominated by the the increasing inter-wire crosscoupling capacitances in DSM technology [12].
+The energy dissipated due to cross-coupling capacitances can vary depending on the type of transitions on the interconnects [12].
 We, therefore, also focus on making our self-test scheme extremely power-efficient.

-Bai et al. [2], have proposed inserting dedicated interconnect self-test structures in the SoC to generate vectors which have 100% crosstalk defect coverage.
-This scheme is based on the Maximal Aggressor Fault Model proposed by Cuviello et al. [5].
+Bai et al [2], have proposed inserting dedicated interconnect self-test structures in the SoC to generate vectors which have 100% crosstalk defect coverage.
+This scheme is based on the Maximal Aggressor Fault Model proposed by Cuviello et al [5].
 However, this method has a prohibitively high area overhead.
 To reduce this overhead, existing logic BIST structures, like linear feedback shift registers (LFSRs), could be reused to generate interconnect tests.
 But, LFSR vectors have very poor crosstalk defect coverage.
-In this paper, we address the issue of how to generate high quality interconnect crosstalk tests, efficiently reusing existing onchip test structures so as to minimize the area overhead.
+In this paper, we address the issue of how to generate high quality interconnect crosstalk tests, efficiently reusing existing test structures so as to minimize the area overhead.
 Our proposed methodology, called Logic-Interconnect BIST (LI-BIST), produces high crosstalk defect coverage with low area penalty and low interconnect power consumption.